 - A smaller type of plum that grows just about every corner around here, many of our neighbors have a plum tree in their garden, so I am never short on supply.
 Check this Plum Butter (Pflaumenmuss) or the Stewed Plums; they are a great way to deal with a glut of fresh Italian plums.

 - Also known as Italian plums, empress plums, or European plums, they are sweet-sour, almost black plums.

 - You can pick or buy them from the end of August until October.

 - I prefer to use this sort when making this delicious cake because they are less juicy than regular large ones, so the dough will not get soaked.

 - They are also much easier to cut from the stone, giving you these beautiful butterflied plums to cover the cake with.

 - They are less sweet than regular plums, with a sweet-sour taste, which develops even more during the baking process.

 What kind of yeast to use?

-- When making this Zwetschgenkuchen with fresh yeast, the dough needs about 30-40 minutes (depending on how warm my kitchen is), while dough made with active dry yeast needs about an hour, sometimes an hour 10 minutes.
+- When making this Zwetschgenkuchen with fresh yeast, the dough needs about 30-40 minutes (depending on how warm my kitchen is), while dough made with active dry yeast needs about an hour, sometimes an hour and 10 minutes.

 - Keep an eye on the dough and continue with the recipe as soon as the dough has doubled in size.